priscillastone/priscillastone.github.io/about.md

 featured_image: /assets/images/pages/IMG_5111.jpg
 ---

 Hi!
-I'm Priscilla.
-After 10 years of working in Marketing and Fashion, and truly enjoying it, I’m pursuing an entirely new journey: my goal is to study Theoretical Physics formally.
-It will take time, but I'm excited for this new path.
+I’m Priscilla and welcome to my blog.
+It features my personal experiences and covers travel, academia, books, and everything in between.
+After 10 years of working in marketing and fashion, I’m slowly making room for an entirely new journey.
+I‘ve just begun studying Physics at the City University of New York and my dream is to one day research black holes and other theoretical physics phenomena if I’m lucky enough.

-I’m an avid traveler, reader, futurist, quantum physics enthusiast, and I describe myself as a storyteller that is always curious.
-I’m experience-driven, so I really want to stimulate emotion and I hope my journey resonates with others.
-I’m a solo parent of a wonderful 9-year-old boy.
-As you can see, I love the mountains.
+I am an avid traveler, reader, futurist, quantum physics enthusiast, and I describe myself as a purpose-driven storyteller.
+My ethos is to combine resilience with curiosity and passion, which in my opinion, you can never go wrong with.

+I’m a solo parent of a wonderful 9-year-old boy and we both love the cosmos, adventures, and mountains.

 >Somewhere, something incredible is waiting to be known. <cite>— Carl Sagan</cite>

-*Welcome and thank you for reading!*
+*Thank you for reading!*